ocean-tracking-network/biologging_standardization/templates/fields/organismID.md

 Organism ID

 ## Definition
-Unique identifier for an individual, link data from different deployments or instruments on the same animal
+Unique identifier for an individual, links data from different deployments or instruments on the same animal.

 ## Format
 Alpha-numerical